New York State Senator

 In addition to his legislative agenda, Senator Marcellino has been instrumental in implementing important environmental benefits for his Senate District.
 He obtained state funding to purchase and make accessible five acres of waterfront property in the Town of Oyster Bay, preserved for open space 300 acres of land at SUNY Old Westbury and 51 acres of the Underhill Property in Nassau County.

-Senator Marcellino is Chairman of the Oyster Bay Western Waterfront Committee, founding member of the State Advisory Board of the National Environmental Policy Institute, former President of the New York Conference of Italian American State Legislators and is currently Vice Chairman of the Council of State Governments.
+Senator Marcellino was Chairman of the Oyster Bay Western Waterfront Committee, founding member of the State Advisory Board of the National Environmental Policy Institute, former President of the New York Conference of Italian American State Legislators and is currently Chairman of the National Council of State Governments.

 Senator Marcellino was born on December 23, 1942 in Brooklyn, New York and attended public schools in Queens.
 He earned both Bachelor of Arts and Master of Science degrees from New York University and a Professional Diploma in Administration and Supervision from St. John’s University.
 After a 20 year career as a science teacher and administrator in the New York City School system, Senator Marcellino was elected as the Oyster Bay Town Clerk, a position he held until his Senate election.

-Senator Marcellino and his wife, Patricia Marcellino, Ed.D, a Professor in the Adelphi University School of Education, are long time Syosset residents and have two children, Jean and Carl.
+Senator Marcellino and his wife, Patricia Marcellino, Ed.D, Professor Emeritus at Adelphi University are long time Syosset residents and have two children, Jean and Carl.